BudzioT/Snake_game/README.md

 - Download the SDL and SDL_image libraries
 - Direct your CMake cache to the correspording CMake folders from the orginal libraries
 - Move the .ddl files from the original libraries(include folder) to where your build is
-- If your build is in a folder, move the images, sounds folders into it
 - Build the project

 #### I hope you have fun